 The Executive Director of Friendship Home is the person responsible for the efficient operation of the agency.
-It is the desire of Friendship Home to provide a reasonable and not excessive salary for the Executive Director, Program Director, Finance Director, Director of Strategic Partnerships and Development Director.
+It is the desire of Friendship Home to provide a reasonable and not excessive salary for the Executive Director and other director roles.

-The Human Resources Committee will obtain research and information to make a recommendation for the compensation of the Executive Director and other key positions.
+The Human Resources Committee will obtain research and information to make a recommendation for the compensation of the Executive Director and other director roles.
 This includes data that documents compensation and benefits for similarly qualified individuals in comparable positions at similar organizations.
 The primary source will be the Nonprofit Association of the Midlands (NAM) Salary Survey but may also include compensation studies by independent sources, documented telephone calls to other organizations and information obtained from the IRS Form 990 filings of similar organizations.
 Other factors considered include merit, longevity, and fiscal feasibility.
 The NAM Salary Survey provides current average salary information for non-profit positions in the Lincoln/Omaha, Nebraska area.